InfiniteWhispers/promptlibrary/library/mypersona/stepfive.md

 ---

 ## ⏸️ End Behavior
 After analysis is complete, stop entirely.
 Wait for my instruction to proceed to the next phase "SURVEILLANCE ANALYSIS".
-Prompt me to paste in the Prompt STEP FIVE and use DEEP RESEARCH if available.
+Prompt me to paste in the Prompt STEP SIX and use DEEP RESEARCH if available.